istio/istio.io/_docs/guides/bookinfo.md

 ---
 {% include home.html %}

-This sample deploys a simple application composed of four separate microservices which will be used to demonstrate various features of the Istio service mesh.
+This guide deploys a sample application composed of four separate microservices which will be used to demonstrate various features of the Istio service mesh.

 ## Overview

-In this sample we will deploy a simple application that displays information about a book, similar to a single catalog entry of an online book store.
+In this guide we will deploy a simple application that displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.